ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 This document walks the reader through a simple example, from setting up project directories, through loading data and performing analyses.
 We assume that the package has been installed in an environment with all the necessary components (as described in [Installation.md](Installation.md).
 As an example, we will load the xml results file from Georgia in the repository at [tests/000_data_for_pytest/2020-General/Georgia/GA_detail_20201120_1237.xml](../tests/000_data_for_pytest/2020-General/Georgia/GA_detail_20201120_1237.xml).

 ## Directory and File Structure
 The package offers a fair amount of flexibility in the directory structures used.
-For this sample session, we assume the user will call the program from a particular working directory with the following structure and files:
+For this sample session, we assume the user will call the program from a working directory with the following structure and files:

 * `working_directory`
   * `jurisdiction_prep.ini`